 This trope is Older Than Dirt, as the judgement of the dead was a key part of Egyptian Mythology.
 Similar elements exist in many modern religions.
 Shout Outs to to older examples are common; expies of characters from The Aeneid and recreations of the Weighing of the Heart from the Ancient Egyptian Book of the Dead seem to be especially popular.

 Compare Chess with Death, where a character's fate is determined by a test of skills or luck rather than a trial of their actions.
+Compare also Jury of the Damned, where the judgement happens while the defendant is still alive and by a jury of evil souls.
 Contrast It's a Wonderful Plot and Yet Another Christmas Carol, which also involve supernatural reflection on a character's life, but seek to make a character change their ways rather than determine their fate in the afterlife.

 This is a Death Trope.
 Beware of unmarked spoilers!